Administration and Academic Advisors

 Individualized Majors and Minors

-College of Arts and Sciences undergraduate students may design their own majors and minors by applying to a review committee overseen by the Vice Provost for Academic Student Services and Dean of Undergraduate Education.
+College of Arts and Sciences undergraduate students may design their own majors and minors by applying to a review committee overseen by the Dean of Undergraduate Education.
 Students must have a 3.50 cumulative GPA and must apply no later than before the completion of 60 earned credits in residence at American University.

 Preprofessional programs are available in engineering , law , and medicine and related health fields.
 Pretheology students find the university’s relationship with the Wesley Theological Seminary beneficial, and the Kay Spiritual Life Center directs an innovative program of religious activities that complements preprofessional studies in religion.